MarcTolkmitt/MarcTolkmitt/README.md

 - 👋 Hi, I’m @MarcTolkmitt
 - 👀 I’m interested in Programming.
-Learned Java and C++...
+Learned Java and C++... in these years its C#
-- 🌱 I’m currently learning Python and am looking forward to use that skill in combination with MetaTrader5 for an EA that will have 'Deep Q Learning' as one of its abilities.
+- 🌱 I’m currently learning Unity.
+A great thing using C# with such an engine ...
-- 💞️ I’m looking to collaborate on 'Deep Learning in Finance'
+- 💞️ Unity is a big world ...
 - 📫 You can send me an E-Mail: 'Marc.Tolkmitt@htp-tel.de'

 <!---